 What kind of training does it take?

-Your dog needs to have or learn excellent manners around all humans.
-In a strange environment, she must walk politely on a leash without pulling; sit, down, and come on cue; and leave food/medications alone.
-A few tricks are always good to put a smile on someone’s face.
+Your dog needs to have, or learn, excellent manners around all humans.
+In a strange environment, she must walk politely on a leash without pulling, sit, down, come on cue, and leave food/medications alone.
+And a few tricks are always good to put a smile on someone’s face.

 What dog makes a good therapy dog?